edudip/edudip-next-api/edudip-next-api-documentation-en.md

 For all API requests that have been successfully processed, the HTTP status code ```200 OK``` is returned.
 If an API request fails, an appropriate HTTP status code is returned.

 If you are missing functions in the API for integration in your application, please contact us and we will be happy to discuss with you whether this functionality can be added to the API.

+All times are specified in the "Europe/Berlin" time zone.

+## Reference implementation

+At https://github.com/edudip/next-api-client you can download a sample implementation of the edudip next API.
+This implementation is based on PHP and cURL and can be easily integrated into your project using composer.

 ## Authentication